KathanShah743/scriptCTF_writeups/README.md

   - More Divisors
   - Back from Where
   - Windows to Infinity

-I am including the three with which I am the most comfortable
+I am including the three with which I am the most comfortable.